juliageek/tv-shows-app/README.md

 ## 3. Component structure

-The code has 2 main "smart" components, "Shows.vue" and "FilterBar.vue".
+The code has 2 main "smart" components, **Shows.vue** and **FilterBar.vue**.
 These 2 do all the heavy lifting in terms of communicating with the store (shows).
 The are also passing data down to their children.
 The children emit events back to them and the parents act on those events.

 ## 4. Unit testing